 When you reward the competition, it shows your appreciation for hard work and determination.
 For example, if your business is a team of event staff, you could run a competition for the person who hands out the most swag.
 Whatever the competition, it should be a positive experience, not a negative one.

 Frequent catchups with your staff are a great way to show employee appreciation.
 There doesn’t have to be something specific to talk about for them to be effective.

-Taking 30 minutes from your week to sit down with a team member and chat about how their day-to-day is or how they’ve been feeling will yield positive results to employee engagement.
-It also gives them a chance to express any challenges they might be facing without forcing the conversation.
+Taking 30 minutes from your week to sit down with a team member and chat about how their day-to-day is or how they’ve been feeling will yield positive results in employee engagement.
+It also allows them to express any challenges they might be facing without forcing the conversation.

 Overall, employee appreciation should be an integral part of your company culture.
 Your staff are an essential asset to the business, and a little show of appreciation can go a long way and help prevent employee turnover.

-And lastly, if you’re managing a team and need help build staff schedules in one place, check out RosterElf’s complete rostering software.
+And lastly, if you’re managing a team and need help building staff schedules in one place, check out RosterElf’s complete rostering software.
 We make managing teams a breeze.